Be-the-Light/Overview-and-Wiki/README.md

 |-|-|
 # BibleCorps

-This is a repository for Scripture source code.
 The source here presented represents a Christian Library.
+It is intended Be the Light will eventually provide a translation interface for producing this library into many languages.

 ## BTL Library
 ### Christian Core